oroinc/documentation/backend/setup/dev-environment/index.rst

 Setup Application Environment
 -----------------------------

-Please, follow **Step 1: Environment Setup** and **Step 2: Pre-installation Environment Configuration** of the :ref:`Installation Guide <install-for-dev>` to set up the environment for your custom application.

-.. note:: If the OS on your development machine is other than CentOS, consider using a virtual machine running on CentOS to create the environment for your custom application.
+If you are using CentOS, you can follow this guide to :ref:`setup a local environment manually <install-for-dev>`.

+Otherwise, we recommend using :ref:`Docker and Symfony Server <dev-guide-development-practice-setup-dev-env-docker-symfony>`.

 .. _dev-guide-development-practice-setup-dev-env-install-app:

 Install Your Application
 ------------------------

-When the environment is set up, follow the instructions in **Step 3: OroPlatform Application Installation** and **Step 4: Post-installation Environment Configuration** sections of the :ref:`Installation Guide <install-for-dev>` to install your application.
+When the environment is set up in **CentOS**, follow the instructions in **Step 3: OroPlatform Application Installation** and **Step 4: Post-installation Environment Configuration** sections of the :ref:`Installation Guide <install-for-dev>` to install your application.

+In case of using **Docker and Symfony Server**, follow :ref:`this guide <dev-guide-development-practice-setup-dev-env-docker-symfony-install-application>`.

 .. _dev-guide-development-practice-setup-dev-env-create-bundle: